classroomtechtools/classroomtechtools.github.io/atjs/README.md

 })();
 ```

 The first ellipsis (...) is replaced by the external javascript and css files, specified in the `load` property.
-The second elipsis is reaplced by the contents of the `params` property.
+The second elipsis is replaced by the contents of the `params` property.

 ###Template